 It’s recommended that you only take 1-2 energy drinks a day, and only 2-3 days a week maximum.
 It’s a good idea to try and have fewer than 5 cans a week to stay safe.

-However, if you're a serious lifter, then you'll benefit more from pre-workout supplements because they tend to be more effective.
+So, if you're a serious lifter, you'll benefit far more from pre-workout supplements.